Much like finding the perfectly fitted suit jacket or the ideal trouser break, there’s no catch-all solution for making the most of our skin.

-According to Cancer Research UK, if you’re a redhead, your risk of developing malignant melanoma – the most deadly form of skin cancer – is triple that of people with dark eyes and hair, making sun protection absolutely essential.
+According to Cancer Research UK, if you’re a redhead, your risk of developing malignant melanoma – the deadliest form of skin cancer – is triple that of people with dark eyes and hair, making sun protection essential.

-You’ll also need to ensure you’re protecting your skin on a daily basis, so use a moisturiser like Murad’s Perfecting Day Cream SPF 30 religiously, even in winter.
+It’s also wise to protect your skin on a daily basis, so use a moisturiser like Malin + Goetz’s SPF 30 Face Moisturiser religiously, even in winter.

 Make Friends With Your Freckles

 A characteristic feature of most redheads’ complexions, freckles are the result of the erratic production of the pigment melanin in the skin.